SkyKings-Guild/Guides/guides/blaze.md

 Sword: Kindlebane Dagger, Mawdredge Dagger

-Armour: 3/4 Burning Crimson 5✪, Sorrow Chestplate
+Armor: 3/4 Burning Crimson 5✪, Sorrow Chestplate

 Pet(s): Legendary Griffin (Cheap), Legendary Enderdragon (Recommended), Wolf/Wisp (Spawning)

 Tips: In the second demons phase, at the end try to swap out your crimson leggings for sorrow leggings if you cant survive.

-Utilities for all tiers: Moody Grappleshot (For Spawning), Wand of Atonement, Any Power Orb, Gloomlock (Not Needed but Recomended), Withercloak (for pillars), Wisp Potion (if you're dying), Florid Zombie Sword
+Utilities for all tiers: Moody Grappleshot (For Spawning), Wand of Atonement, Any Power Orb, Gloomlock (Not Needed but recommended), Withercloak (for pillars), Wisp Potion (if you're dying), Florid Zombie Sword

 Tips for all tiers: Try to have shelmet as your pet item as it helps out a lot during the boss.
 Make sure you have vitality on your crimson or else you won't be able to survive.
-If you have a warden helmet and the less vitality doesn't really effect you, try using it for more dps.
+If you have a Warden Helmet and the less vitality doesn't really effect you, try using it for more dps.
 You should also be using either full crimson equipment set or full vanquished equipment set for all tiers (excluding tier 1) for the extra damage and damage reduction.
 Try to have vitality on your equipment for the extra healing.
 For the second attributes, try using dominance for extra damage or veteran for faster spawning.